Pornography: Etymology and definition

-Pornography throughout history
+History

-Pornography from ancient times
+Prehistoric times

 Pornography is viewed by historians as a complex cultural formation.
 Depictions of a sexual nature existed since prehistoric times as seen in Venus figurines and rock art.
 People across various civilizations created works that depicted explicit sex; these include artifacts, music, poetry, and murals among other things that are often intertwined with religious and supernatural themes.
 The oldest artifacts, including the Venus of Hohle Fels, which is considered to be borderline pornographic, were discovered in 2008 CE at a cave near Stuttgart in Germany, radiocarbon dating suggests they are at least 35,000 years old, from the Aurignacian period.
 (Note: Anthropologist Paul Mellars of Stony Brook University in New York state says the focus on exaggerated sexual features fits with other artifacts found from the period, including phalluses carved out of bison horn and vulva inscribed on rocks.
 "It's sexually exaggerated to the point of being pornographic", Mellars says.
 "There's all this sexual symbolism bubbling up in that period.
 They were sex-mad."
 Conard used radiocarbon dates from bones and other artifacts found nearby to date the figurine.
 "It's at least 35,000 calendar years old, but I think it's much older than that", Conard says.)

 The Venus of Hohle Fels may be an ancient example of pornographic work.
 Standing at approximately six centimeters tall and carved from mammoth ivory, the artifact is estimated to be at least 35,000 years old.